eddydarell/colorPicker/README.md

 # colorPicker
-A very basic and simple color picker
+A very basic and simple color picker written in pure vanilla JavaScript.